 - Some cases can come and then resolve without anyone even detecting it.

-It is most contagious the day before the rash starts, the day before any fever starts, and for as long as any fever is present.
+It is most contagious the day before the rash starts, the day before any fever starts and for as long as any fever is present.
 Once the fever is gone for 24 hours your child is no longer contagious, even though the rash will continue for a few days to a few months.
 If your child does not have a fever, then she is no longer contagious the day after the rash starts.

-The virus is transmitted from a cough, runny nose, or saliva.
+The virus is transmitted from a cough, runny nose or saliva.
 Only humans are affected.
 It’s not caught from animals.

 The incubation period (the time from when you are exposed to the time you will become sick) is 4 – 14 days, sometimes as long as 21 days.

 If a pregnant woman is exposed to this illness for the first time in her life, and she comes down with the symptoms of the illness, then there is a very small risk of a miscarriage.
 This risk is much greater during the first half of pregnancy.
-However, the good news is that the vast majority of adults have acquired` this infection at some point during their lives, and are therefore immune to it.
+However, the good news is that the vast majority of adults have acquired this infection at some point during their lives and are therefore immune to it.
 A pregnant woman who is exposed to this illness can speak with her OB about testing for it.

-Yes, there is a blood test, but it is rarely used in children since it is not very important to know for certain if your child has it.
+Yes, there is a blood test, but it is rarely used in children since it is not very important to know for certain if your child has fifth disease.
 The test can be done for pregnant women to see if she is immune to or has been recently infected with the virus.

 No. Simply treat any symptoms that are bothering your child.
 If your child is uncomfortable from itching, use Benadryl liquid.
 This may make your child drowsy, but it can really help the itching.
-Click on Benadryl for dosing.

 There is one situation to be aware of.
 If you or your child has sickle cell anemia or any other hemolytic anemia, or has an immune deficiency disorder, this virus can cause a severe, life-threatening sudden anemia.
 If your child has this risk, and has been exposed to fifth disease, see your doctor.